Netflix's Selena Series Finally Has A Release Date (& It's Soon)

 Superstar Selena Quintanilla may be a legend, but there's still much of the late Tejano music legend's story that has yet to be told.
 And soon, fans and fans-to-be alike can hopefully come to understand her better through a new biographical drama, coming to Netflix.

-Selena: The Series, airing on the streaming service 4th December, is a coming-of-age story about Selena (played by The Walking Dead's Christian Serratos) and "all the heart-wrenching and life-changing choices she and her family have to make as they navigate success, family, and music."
+Created by award-winning Mexican-American filmmaker Moisés Zamora, Selena: The Series, airing on the streaming service December 4, is a coming-of-age story about Selena (played by The Walking Dead's Christian Serratos) and "all the heart-wrenching and life-changing choices she and her family have to make as they navigate success, family, and music."

 Advertisement